MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-poll-mode.md

 ## Implementing the Poll iteration handler

-When the driver calls [**NdisRequestPoll**](nf-poll-ndisrequestpoll.md), NDIS will invoke the [*NdisPoll*](/windows-hardware/drivers/ddi/poll/nc-poll-ndis_poll) callback to poll for receive indications and send completions.
+NDIS invokes the miniport driver's [*NdisPoll*](/windows-hardware/drivers/ddi/poll/nc-poll-ndis_poll) callback to poll for receive indications and send completions.
+NDIS first invokes *NdisPoll* when the driver calls [**NdisRequestPoll**](nf-poll-ndisrequestpoll.md) to queue a Poll object.
 NDIS will keep invoking *NdisPoll* while the driver is making forward progress on receive indications or transmit completions.

 For receive indications, the driver should do the following in *NdisPoll*:
 1. Check the **receive** parameter of the [**NDIS_POLL_DATA**](ns-poll-ndis_poll_data.md) structure to get the maximum number of NBLs it can indicate.